 Posted on behalf of Henness & Haight on Jan 02, 2015 in Car Accident News

 The first moments after a car accident are critical.
 There is so much going on.
 Your car has potentially suffered serious damage.
 You or another driver may be hurt or worse.
 You are afraid, your heart is pounding and your head is spinning.
 Your world has turned upside down.
 Keeping your wits about you in this situation is incredibly important.
 There is a step-by-step process to follow that will help keep you calm and gain all the information you need, should the problem escalate beyond a simple fender bender.
+If you are looking for a reputable Las Vegas personal injury attorney contact Henness & Haight today.

 After an accident, the worst thing you can do is leave the scene.
 Stay right where you are.
 Do not leave until every detail has been covered.
 Leaving an accident is known as "hit and run," and can expose you not only to major liability issues but to criminal charges.
 When you have an auto accident, no matter what the accident is, stay right where you are.